SilverGreen93/putty/README.md

 MIT

-For additional License information please read the LICENCE included with the download
+For additional License information please read the LICENSE.txt included with the download